 About

-The African American Arts Institute (AAAI) the nation’s only program that manages credit-bearing ensembles dedicated to the performance of black music and dance.
+The African American Arts Institute (AAAI) manages credit-bearing ensembles dedicated to the performance of black music and dance.
 The AAAI features:

 Dr. Charles Sykes, Executive Director of the African American Arts Institute